victoriahuang1/CIS-519-Final-Project/README.md

 * Feature analysis (what features work well?)

+## Project Setup
+* Test and train data are in the data/ folder
+* Source files are in src/
+* The commands provided below are intended to be used in the root directory of the project

 ## Analyzing performance

 * We will be using accuracy as our measure for performance